-Coordination with the appropriate state government agencies and planning districts is ongoing through publication of the Draft EA for review and comment.
-Compliance with Section 106 of the NHPA and implementing regulations (36 CFR Part 800) will be accomplished through the State Historic Preservation Officer (SHPO).
-The Nevada Department of Environmental Protection and Clark County Department of Environment and Sustainability will be included for air and water quality, and the Nevada Department of Wildlife will be included in this coordination on habitat and species of concern.
-All agency correspondence is included in Appendix B.
+Compliance with Section 106 of the NHPA (54 U.S.C. § 300101) and implementing regulations (36 CFR Part 800) was accomplished through coordination with the Nevada State Historic Preservation Office (SHPO).
+The SHPO's response, indicating a finding of "adverse effect," is provided in Appendix A. Discussion of impacts to cultural resources is provided in Section 4.10.

+The Nevada Department of Environmental Protection and Clark County Department of Environment and Sustainability was included for air and water quality, and the Nevada Department of Wildlife was included in this coordination on habitat and species of concern.
+All agency correspondence is included in Appendix A.